 Status Quo Is God: For the most part, surprisingly averted for a Kid's show.
 (Notably with Darren's headgear) But on the plus side, the episodes are disconnected enough that one won't suffer Continuity Lockout.
 There are sometimes passing mentions to past episodes, and often make for a bit of a Rewatch Bonus when you see characters in the background that had A Day in the Limelight the previous episode.

 Stock Audio Clip: Dodie has a distinct whimpering cry that sounds like "Boo-EEE-ooh!".
-The same audio clip of this cry is used in three episodes: "Season of Caprice Part 3" (when she gives her whistle back to Margie), "Love With a Proper Transfer" (when she runs out of the auditorium after Ginger kisses Joaquin during a play rehearsal), and "The Easter Ham" (when she rides off on her bike after Darren tells her how selfish she is).
+The same audio clip of this cry is used in three episodes: "Summer of Camp Caprice" (when she gives her whistle back to Margie), "Love With a Proper Transfer" (when she runs out of the auditorium after Ginger kisses Joaquin during a play rehearsal), and "The Easter Ham" (when she rides off on her bike after Darren tells her how selfish she is).

 Stuck on a Ski Lift - Ginger's brother pays off the operator to stop it in order to break the world record for the longest time stuck on a ski lift.

 They Wasted Perfectly Good Coffee: In "Stuff'll Kill Ya", Lois confronts Ginger as she walks out of a cafe with six Mocoloco Frothinators (her recent addiction).
 She takes all six of them, which Ginger bought just moments ago and didn't even start drinking yet, and throws them in the trash.